joaotavora/eglot/README.md

 them.
 Hyperbole also binds {C-c \} for quick access to HyControl's window control menu if it was not already bound prior to Hyperbole's initialization.
-A long video demonstrating most of HyControl's features is available at: https://youtu.be/M3-aMh1ccJk.
+A long video demonstrating most of HyControl's features is available at https://youtu.be/M3-aMh1ccJk.

 The above are the best interactive ways to learn about Hyperbole.
 Hyperbole also includes the Hyperbole Manual, a full reference manual,